Linux migration considerations

 lsmod | grep virtio

-You should see the following drivers:
+You see the following drivers:

 virtio_blk- Block device drivervirtio_net- Network drivervirtio_scsi- SCSI drivervirtio_pci- PCI bus driver

-No Sysprep Equivalent Needed
+No Sysprep equivalent needed

-Common Issue: Network interface names change during migration.
+Common issue: Network interface names change during migration.

-In VMware, your interface might be:
+In VMware, your interface might be named:

 ens192(systemd predictable naming)eth0(traditional naming)

-In VPC, it might become:
+In VPC, it might change to:

-ens3orens33(common in VirtIO environments)eth0(if using traditional naming)
+ens3orens33(common in VirtIO environments)eth0(if you use traditional naming conventions)

 -

-NetworkManager-based (RHEL 7+, newer Ubuntu)
+NetworkManager-based (RHEL 7+ or newer Ubuntu versions)

 # Identify new interface name ip link show # Edit connection nmcli con edit "System eth0" # Change interface-name to new name # Save and quit # Restart NetworkManager systemctl restart NetworkManager -

-netplan-based (Ubuntu 18.04+)
+Netplan-based (Ubuntu 18.04+)

 # /etc/netplan/01-netcfg.yaml network: version: 2 ethernets: ens3: # Updated from ens192 addresses: [10.240.0.10/24] gateway4: 10.240.0.1 nameservers: addresses: [8.8.8.8, 8.8.4.4] -